michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/sample-menu.md

 Lunch is picnic-style at the work sites.
 Each day includes:

-· A variety of lunchmeat sandwiches
+· A sandwich, your choice of turkey, ham, or peanut butter with an assortment of fixings (e.g., cheese, tomato, lettuce, mayo, mustard, jelly)

 · Chips

-· Fruit or vegetable
+· An apple or baby carrots

-· A treat (like a granola bar or cookie)
+· A treat (like cookies or Rice Krispies bars)

-· Peanut butter and jelly available daily

-&nbsp;
+Some lunch items are already gluten-free.
+Additional items can be provided if requested in advance.

-Work Site Beverages:
+&nbsp;Work Site Beverages:

 · Each participant should fill their personal water bottle before leaving the facility.

-· Every crew will bring a 5-gallon water container to refill bottles on-site.
+· Every crew will have a 5-gallon water jug to refill personal bottles at the work site throughout the day.

 &nbsp;